 The president reviews the Institutional Effectiveness Report and approves the Institutional Effectiveness Goals and Institution-Set Standards.
 The president writes a weekly newsletter to the campus community ("Ira's Pride"), in which he frequently discusses institutional values, goals, and directions.
-He also speaks to the campus community on such matters at Convocation, the annual strategic planning retreat, the president's annual luncheon, and other occasions.
+He also speaks to the campus community on such matters at Convocation, the annual Strategic Planning Retreat (fall fling), the president's annual luncheon, and other occasions.

 By allocating resources based on data (provided in program plan), the president communicates the importance of a culture of evidence.
-Moreover, the president frequently reinforces a focus on student learning through his written and oral communications to the campus community, as well as through
+Moreover, the president frequently reinforces a focus on student learning through his written and oral communications to the campus community, as well as through planning priorities reflected in the Educational Master Plan, the Strategic Plan, and the College Mission, Vision, and Values Statements.